-The index for Loan two is the institution's stated Bank's prime rate and the adjustment period is one year.
-The margin is one percent and will remain at one percent for the life of the loan, should it be renewed at the same product every year over the next five years.
-Currently there is a one percent cap on annual interest rate movements.
+The index for Loan #2 is the institution's stated Bank's prime rate and the adjustment period is 1 year.
+The margin is 1 per cent and will remain at 1 per cent for the life of the loan, should it be renewed at the same product every year over the next 5 years.
+Currently there is a 1 per cent cap on annual interest rate movements.
 Suzi and Steve inquired about the historical pattern of the index rate and received the following information.
-Interest rates are the lowest in modern history and bank economists feel that interests will slowly climb over the next five years.
+Interest rates are the lowest in modern history and bank economists feel that interest rates will slowly climb over the next 5 years.

 Suzi and Steve are concerned that historical patterns of the Bank prime rate were at levels that could make loan payments infeasible.
-For example, by the third year interest rates could rise 3.7 percent to 6.7 per cent.
+For example, by the third year, interest rates could rise 3.7 per cent to 6.7 per cent.